xzy0223/encoding2mediaconvert/src/e2mc_assistant/analyzer/README.md

 - Extract video information from S3 using ffmpeg
 - Compare two videos and identify differences in:
-  - Format information (duration, bitrate, etc.)
+  - Format information (all available properties)
-  - Video stream properties (codec, resolution, framerate, etc.)
+  - Video stream properties (all available properties)
-  - Audio stream properties (codec, channels, sample rate, etc.)
+  - Audio stream properties (all available properties)
   - Frame information (keyframe distribution, etc.)
 - Analyze differences using Claude 3.5 on Bedrock